dala-n/VTHacks23/README.md

 - Two tablespoons of tears

 ## Challenges we ran into
-- Not familiar with github, Flask, CSS, HTML, or GoogleMaps API
+- Not familiar with GitHub, Flask, CSS, HTML, or GoogleMaps API
-- Finding recent real estate data with locations included
+- Finding public real estate data with locations included to use with GoogleMaps API
+       - Tried to webscrape our own but it didn't work, hit a roadblock

 ## Accomplishments that we're proud of
 - Formatting webpages with CSS
-- GoogleMaps API integration
+- Basic intro to GoogleMaps API

 ## What we learned
-Through this project, we learned how to use github, Flask, CSS, html, and GoogleMaps API.
+Through this project, we learned how to use GitHub, Flask, CSS, html, and GoogleMaps API.

 ## What's next for HomeIQ
+We had a clear goal of what we wanted to achieve, just not the means or resources to do it.
+Here's what we have planned:
 - Webscraping for real-time real estate data
+- Integrating real estate data with GoogleMaps API
+- GoogleMaps API streetview to view listed properties
+- Demographic census data displayed in multiple ways when searching a zip code
 - Hosting on a live site
+- Training modules for financial tips and smart home buying (HomeIQ!)
+- Historic real estate data and how communities of certain demographic groups were discriminated against and how we have improved since then
+- Machine learning to analyze real estate data to predict trends